Photo by Look Studio on Unsplash

 Make a Realistic Bedtime Goal

-Consistent sleep habits don’t just happen – they take intentional effort! ✨ Begin by setting a realistic bedtime that allows you to get the recommended amount of sleep. 😴 Many experts suggest aiming for a bedtime between 9-11 PM.
-From there, work backwards to determine what time you need to start your wind-down routine. πŸ•°οΈ
+Consistent sleep habits require intentional effort!
+Start by setting a realistic bedtime that allows you to get the recommended amount of sleep.
+Many experts suggest aiming for a bedtime between 9-11 PM.
+Then, work backwards to determine when to start your wind-down routine.

 Stick to a Consistent Schedule